sengkchu/sengkchu.github.io/_posts/2018-DataScience/2018-02-25-HypothesisTestingWelch.md

 2. The p-value does not indicate the magnitude of the observed effect, we can only conclude that the effects were positive.
 3. The 0.05 p-value is just a convention to determine statistical significance.
 4. We can not make any predictions about the repeatability of the t-test, we could get completely different p-values based on the sample size.

----

-The files used for this article can be found in my [GitHub repository](https://github.com/sengkchu/codingdisciple.content/tree/master/Learning%20data%20science/Learning/Studying%20Statistics/Hypothesis%20Testing).